EU Chat Control: If Privacy Is Outlawed, only Outlaws Have Privacy

 This raises questions about equal treatment.
 If the technology is truly safe and necessary, why should any group be exempt at all?
 Professional secrecy is important, but so too is the privacy of ordinary citizens, including families, support workers, and vulnerable individuals.
 Exemptions risk creating a two-tier system, where privacy is protected for some but not for others.
 The public deserves a clear explanation of why certain groups are excluded, and whether this is genuinely about professional secrecy or simply about shielding those in power.

 It is also worth noting that no group is immune to controversy.
 Danish politicians have had several scandals in recent times.
-A former Danish Minister of Foreign Affairs was implicated in a controversy involving sexual misconduct towards a 15‑year‑old participant at a Social Democratic Youth of Denmark camp.
+A former Danish Minister of Foreign Affairs was implicated in a controversy involving sexual misconduct towards a 15-year-old participant at a Social Democratic Youth of Denmark camp.
 At the time of the incident, the politician was 34 years old.
-A former Minister of Industry, Business and Financial Affairs was reported to possess 6,242 photographs and 2,231 videos containing sexual abuse material involving minors, as well as a child‑like sex doll.
-Lastly, a current member of parliament acknowledged that, when he was 28, he had a romantic relationship with a 15‑year‑old girl and that this relationship still continues.
+A former Minister of Industry, Business and Financial Affairs was reported to possess more than 6,200 photographs and more than 2,200 videos containing sexual abuse material involving minors, as well as a child-like sex doll.
+Lastly, a former member of parliament acknowledged that, when he was 28, he had a romantic relationship with a 15-year-old girl.
+He was expelled from his party for breaching its code of conduct, the police later dropped the grooming case, and he has since confirmed they are still together.
 The last example is the essence of grooming.

 Why can this group of citizens invoke the right to privacy, while ordinary citizens cannot?